ciaramcguire/Wedding/ceremony.md

 Matthew passes ring to Ciara

 **Ciara:**
+**Bill** Ciara, repeat after me:
-I love you with all my heart and I want to be with you for the rest of our lives.
-You are truly the one for me, and I promise to care for you with the all the love and attention that that you give to me.
-Will you be my husband?
+Paul, I love you with all my heart / I want to be with you for the rest of our lives. / You are truly the one for me, / I promise to care for you / with the all the love and attention / that you give to me. / Will you be my husband?

 **Paul:** I will

 Matthew passes ring to Paul

 **Paul:**
+**Bill** Paul, repeat after me:
-I love you with all my heart and I want to be with you for the rest of our lives.
-You are truly the one for me, and I promise to care for you with the all the love and attention that that you give to me.
-Will you be my wife?
+Ciara, I love you with all my heart / I want to be with you for the rest of our lives. / You are truly the one for me, / I promise to care for you / with the all the love and attention / that that you give to me. / Will you be my wife?

 **Ciara:**  I will